Healthy Candles to Burn: A Guide to Clean, Non-Toxic Candle Choices

 - Paraffin wax base — Derived from petroleum, paraffin has been flagged by experts as “worth avoiding” for indoor use because it may generate greater emissions of soot and VOCs compared with plant-based waxes.
 (Cleveland Clinic)

 - Generic “fragrance” label — If the scent list is a black box of synthetic chemicals and the wick is unclear, you might be inviting un-tracked ingredients into your space.
-Experts say: if you can’t pronounce it, it may be worth skipping.

 - Low-cost, high-volume candles — Sometimes the budget buy comes with hidden costs: faster burn, more soot, larger melt pool.
 One study summarized by Verywell Health noted that cheaper formulations often release more particulates indoors.